shionhonda/hippocampus-garden/content/blog/pagerank/index.md

 What is the Big-O time of this algorithm?
 As the eigendecomposition part is dominant, the time complexity is $O(n^3)$.
 The number of nodes (web pages) is more than a trillion, *this solution is prohibitively expensive*.

-### Power Iteration
+### Power Method
-The second solution is power iteration.
+The second solution is power method.
 It initializes $v_0$ as the uniform distribution and iteratively multiply the Google matrix until it converges or it reaches the maximum number of iterations.

 ```python
 def pagerank_power(G, d=0.15, max_iter=100, eps=1e-9):